Castration & Sterilization to humans and animals:

 It is forbidden to castrate the reproductive organs of any creature, whether human, animal, bird or fish, whether male or female.
 One who castrates a male creature is Biblically liable for lashes.
 It is forbidden to further castrate even an already castrated creature.

 Male pet: It is forbidden to sterilize a male pet through the removal of his organs, or through chemical sterilization.
-This applies whether one is doing it himself or is having someone do it for him.
+This applies whether one is doing it himself or is having someone do it for him, including a gentile.

-Female pet: It is forbidden to sterilize a female animal through removal or destruction of a reproductive organ.
-This applies whether one is doing it himself or is having someone do it for him.
+Female pet: Some Poskim rule it is permitted to sterilize a female pet through chemical sterilization.
+According to all it is forbidden to do so through removal or destruction of a reproductive organ.
+This applies whether one is doing it himself or is having someone do it for him, including a gentile.

 Coming up in future Halachos under this topic: